financial-data-science/CFDS/README.md

-A series of interactive lab notebooks we prepared for the Chartered Financial Data Scientist Certification.
+A series of interactive lab notebooks we prepared for the **Chartered Financial Data Scientist (CFDS)** Certification.
 The content of the series is based on Python, IPython Notebook, and PyTorch.

 This is currently work in progress so expect minor errors and some rough edges ;)